xleon/xleon.github.io/_posts/2017-02-09-localize-your-apps-the-cross-platform-way.md

 What did just happen?

-The library figures out the current system culture and and tries to load a matching locale.
+The `Init()` method tells I18N-Portable which assembly is hosting the locales.
+Now the library figures out the current system culture and tries to load a matching locale.
 If you didn´t provide a locale for the current culture, it will fallback to english ("en.txt").

-From now on you can get any translation with a string method extension:
+From now on you can get any translation with a string method extension from anywhere in your app PCL and/or platform projects:

 {% highlight csharp %}
 var translation = "key1".Translate(); // one
 {% endhighlight %}

-You can make this call from anywhere in your app PCL and platform projects.

-__Can I use this with my awesome Mvvm framework?__
+### Can I use this with my awesome Mvvm framework?

 Sure.
 You can bind any text view to a particular key, from XAML (Xamarin.Forms, UWP, etc) and classic Android/iOS if your Mvvm framework implements bindings: